lettergram/ChromaTagGenerator/README.md

 ChromaTag Constructor
 =======

-Takes input matrix (should be an AprilTag for the moment) and builds a ChromaTag, with much higher robustness.
+Takes input matrix (should be an AprilTag for the moment) and builds a ChromaTag.

+Currently, the system is designed to produce a more robust tag.

-Will eventually add robustness vs data model
+I will eventually add robustness vs data model